Lee Chang-dong: Film and directing style

 Lee doesn't give too specific direction when he works with actors.
-He believes that an actor’s reaction is more important than the action.
+He believes that an actor's reaction is more important than the action.
 He doesn't have a particular method of directing.
 He doesn't tell the actors to act or be in a certain way.
 Instead, he tells them to become the persona, the character in the film.
 He said, "What I try to have them do is become the character, to feel like the character.
 I do not try to be very specific in how I direct my actors, for instance I will not say things like 'Use this expression' or 'Speak this way', or 'Can you please raise the pitch of your voice a bit higher' or anything like that."
 And, "Sometimes, actors expect from me a bit more detail, to give them specific advise but I don't do that.
-But what I DO sometimes is to tell them different stories, or speak about other things that do not seem to have anything in common with what the actors should be playing, but indirectly might help them feel the same way as the character feels so that they become the character."

-In respond to the pressures felt by Moon So-ri and Sol Kyung-gu on his film set, Lee said, "[...]
+But what I DO sometimes is to tell them different stories, or speak about other things that do not seem to have anything in common with what the actors should be playing, but indirectly might help them feel the same way as the character feels so that they become the character."It was talked about that there is a lot of pressure on a Lee Chang-dong set.
+In response to the pressures felt by Moon So-ri and Sul Kyung-gu on his film set, Lee said, "[...]
 I've never raised my voice, and I'm never really about giving any sort of strict direction, especially when it comes to working with the actors.
 When it comes to acting, I really prefer the actors to find themselves in the character, and find themselves living in the situations, themselves.
 I'm not someone to tell them, or to instruct them how to express whatever in a certain sort of situation."
 And, "[...]
 One of the things that I say a lot to my actors is, 'Don't act'.
 That be a bit flabbergasting to actors, because, 'Wait, I'm an actor, I'm supposed to act.
 What do you mean?
 What does that mean?'
 That can come as a confusing statement."